PRO100BYTE/ProjectArcade-Wiki/README.md

 You can use the navigation menu located in the left column to quickly find the information you need.&#x20;

-* If you are a beginner with ProjectArcade, you can head to the [GET STARTED](get-started/prerequisites.md) section and let it guide you through the installation and first setup steps.
+* If you are a beginner with ProjectArcade, you can head to the [Get started](get-started/prerequisites.md) section and let it guide you through the installation and first setup steps.
-* If you are an advanced user and you are looking for information about a specific Game System, you can head over to the [SUPPORTED GAME SYSTEMS](supported-game-systems/) section, which will provide information about available emulators, BIOS requirements and detailed per-system features.
+* If you are an advanced user and you are looking for information about a specific Game System, you can head over to the [Supported game systems](supported-game-systems/) section, which will provide information about available emulators, BIOS requirements and detailed per-system features.
-* The [ADVANCED FEATURES](broken-reference) section contains information about specific functionalities provided with ProjectArcade
+* The [Advanced features](broken-reference) section contains information about specific functionalities provided with ProjectArcade

-#TheDayG0ne with the RetroBat team is also including some specific [TUTORIALS](broken-reference) that will be enhanced by the developer based on common support requirements.
+#TheDayG0ne with the RetroBat team is also including some specific [Tutorials](broken-reference) that will be enhanced by the developer based on common support requirements.